mcds-cmu/11634/s24/syllabus/index.md

 ## Attendance Policy

+Attendance is a critical component of the participation score, accounting for 5% of the overall grade.
 Attendance at all class meetings is mandatory.
 Our class sessions are specifically designed for lectures, in-class standups, and presentations.
 Experience from previous cohorts strongly indicates that regular attendance is crucial for both the success of the team and the individual growth of each student.
 Therefore, each student is expected to attend every session as scheduled.

 In recognition of the unpredictable nature of circumstances, each student will be allowed **one** absence per semester.
 This absence is permissible only for sessions where the student's team is not scheduled to present.
 It should be noted that interview appointments or similar commitments are not considered valid reasons for additional absences beyond this single allowance.